Black Wasp (special forces): Equipment

-CZ 75, 9mm semi-automatic pistol.

 In addition to western armament, other weapons of national manufacture are used, of which details and secondary equipment such as 60mm, 120mm mortars and demolition charges are not known.

 The "Black Wasps" have a series of different types of vehicles to make this force as mobile as possible in the event of an attack on the island, among which are a Fiero, an UAZ and a BRDM-2.